 "Supplemental EIS" means an updated EIS prepared for an action for which an EIS was previously accepted, but which has since changed substantively in size, scope, intensity, use, location, or timing, among other things.

-"Trigger" means any use or activity listed in section 343-5(a), HRS, requiring preparation of an environmental assessment.
+"Trigger" means any use or activity listed in section 343-5(a), HRS, requiring environmental review.

 COMPUTATION OF TIME